-Almir Smajlovic is a senior partner in Alvarez & Marsal’s disputes and investigation practice, where he focuses on international commercial and investment treaty arbitration.
+Almir Smajlovic is a senior director in Alvarez & Marsal’s disputes and investigation practice, where he focuses on international commercial and investment treaty arbitration.
 For over 10 years, Mr Smajlovic has assisted clients in the areas of damages quantum and other financial, economic, forensic and accounting-related analyses in the context of disputes, valuations, audits and transactions.

 Mr Smajlovic is a certified public accountant with fluency in Bosnian, Croatian, Serbian and English, and a working knowledge of Russian, Slovenian, Czech, Macedonian and Bulgarian.
 He has led engagements and assessed damages in international arbitration matters held under the auspices of various forums including ICSID, ICDR, LCIA, SCC, ICC, SIAC, among others.